Gate Teleportation-based Universal Blind Quantum Computation: Gate Teleportation-based UBQC protocol

 Subsequently, we present our GTUBQC protocol, where gates H, T and CNOT are decomposed into combinations of (controlled) rotation operators.
 It is convenient to perform computation since (controlled) rotation operators have the Clifford properties.

-\emph{GTUBQC protocol.}---In our GTUBQC protocol, there is a trusted center who prepares initial states, a client Alice who is almost classical and two non-communicating servers Bob1 and Bob2 who perform universal quantum computations and do Bell measurements.
+\emph{GTUBQC protocol.}---In our GTUBQC protocol, there is a trusted center who prepares initial states, a client Alice who is almost classical and two servers Bob1 and Bob2 who perform universal quantum computations and do Bell measurements.
 One advantage of our GTUBQC is that all qubits are unidirectional transmission, that is, from Alice to Bob1 and Bob2.
 Servers only need to return classical measurement outcomes.
-In the following, we give the concrete process of our GTUBQC protocol including \emph{computation protocol} (See FIG. \ref{F3}) and \emph{test protocol} (See FIG. \ref{F4}).
-Alice can implement one of the two protocols at any stage.
+In the following, we give the concrete process of our GTUBQC protocol including \emph{computation process} (See Fig. \ref{F3}) and \emph{test process} (See Fig. \ref{F4}).
+Alice can implement any one of the two processes at any stage.

-\emph{Computation protocol.}---1) A trusted center prepares enough initial states $|\varphi\rangle$, $|\phi^\pm\rangle$ and $|\psi^\pm\rangle$.
+\emph{Computation process.}---1) A trusted center prepares enough initial states $|\varphi\rangle$, $|\phi^\pm\rangle$ and $|\psi^\pm\rangle$.
 As target computational states, qubits 12 belong to $|\varphi\rangle$ which are arbitrary double-qubit states.
 In teleportation, qubits 34 belonging to Bell states \{$|\phi^\pm\rangle, |\psi^\pm\rangle$\} are as assisted states, the same as qubits 56.
 Some Bell states are used to detect the correctness of two servers' measurement outcomes in \emph{test protocol}.
 Then the trusted center sends all initial states to Alice.
 Alice wants to realize universal quantum computation by the set H, T, CNOT.

 2) According to the target computation, Alice can choose rotation operations or controlled rotation operations in the current step.
-If the computation is a rotation operation, she will send qubits $13$ to Bob1(or Bob2) and $25$ to Bob2 (or Bob1).
+If the computation is a rotation operation, she will send qubits $13$ to Bob1 (or Bob2) and $25$ to Bob2 (or Bob1).
 Subsequently, Alice sends classical encrypted angles $\theta'_j=r_{j1}\pi+(\textnormal{-}1)^{r_{j2}}\theta_j+\xi_j$ to Bob1 or Bob2, where $\theta_j\in\{\frac{\pi}{4}, \frac{\pi}{2}, \pi\}$, $\xi_j\in\{0, \frac{\pi}{4}, \cdots, \frac{7\pi}{4}\}$, $r_{j1}, r_{j2}\in\{0,1\}$.
 The value $(\textnormal{-}1)^{r_{j2}}\theta_j$ are actual rotation angles, and $\xi_j$ randomizes the angle $(\textnormal{-}1)^{r_{j2}}\theta_j$. $r_{j1}\pi$ can encrypt the quantum outputs in gate teleportation so that all quantum states are private for servers in the whole protocol, and ${r_{j2}}$ is related with the number of X or Z at the right side of the current operator.

 However, if controlled rotation operations need to be performed, Alice will randomly sends qubits $12,35$ to Bob1 (or Bob2).
 Moreover, Alice randomly sends two qubits to Bob2 (or Bob1) to avoid servers' suspicions.
 After performing computation, servers do Bell measurement and return classical measurement outcomes to Alice respectively.
 Here, we show the relationship of encrypted angles and original angles as follows: